Reviewing Trinity Capital (TRIN) and Its Peers

 |2.45

-Trinity Capital currently has a consensus target price of $17.06, suggesting a potential downside of 2.94%.
-As a group, “Holding & other investment offices” companies have a potential upside of 75.00%.
-Given Trinity Capital’s rivals higher possible upside, analysts clearly believe Trinity Capital has less favorable growth aspects than its rivals.
+Trinity Capital currently has a consensus target price of $17.06, indicating a potential downside of 1.88%.
+As a group, “Holding & other investment offices” companies have a potential upside of 71.92%.
+Given Trinity Capital’s peers higher possible upside, analysts clearly believe Trinity Capital has less favorable growth aspects than its peers.

 Profitability

-This table compares Trinity Capital and its rivals’ net margins, return on equity and return on assets.
+This table compares Trinity Capital and its peers’ net margins, return on equity and return on assets.

 |Net Margins